Disclaimer: I do not own Harry Potter or any of the characters.

 "Don't!
 Don't leave!"

-"I'll stay here as long as you need me," murmured Remus.
+"I'll stay here as long as you need me," Remus promised.

 "Okay, Remus.
 Thank you."
 Remus smiled, and Sirius felt his lips touched again by the other man's.
-He knew Remus couldn't stay with him like this forever, but it didn't matter.
+Sirius relaxed with a sigh, hand lifting to wind gently in his friend's hair.
+He knew Remus couldn't stay with him like this forever, but he chose not to focus on that.
 At the moment, there was only one thing that mattered.